 Encountering tigers and wild elephants can be a risky affair.
-Especially if it happens to be Ronaldo, a rogue elephant which keeps himself entertained by entering villages and mauling inhabitants every year.
-Villagers usually ward off the wild elephants that come in search of food with electrified barbed wire fences.
+Especially if it happens to be Ronaldo, a rogue elephant which enters villages, mauling inhabitants.
+Villagers usually ward off the wild elephants with electrified barbed wire fences.

 However, the intelligence quotient of elephants is legendary.
 They know when there is a power cut and listen to the sounds of generators, and vibrations in the wires, to determine when the wires do not carry a current.
 The villagers then have to resort to lighting fires to keep the animals out, as well as keep themselves warm.

-The main livelihood of the Bote is fishing, paddling boats, gold-panning, collecting wood, and harvesting elephant grass and edible ferns from the forest.
-However, since the Chitwan National Park was established, fishing activities have been regulated with strict guidelines.
-Some now grow crops in their limited land by the river.
+Since the Chitwan National Park was established in the 1970s, fishing activities have been regulated with strict guidelines.
+Some Bote now grow crops by the river.
 They also sell chicken, eggs and elephant grass, and buy dal, rice and buffalo meat to supplement their own supply of fish, mutton, chicken and homegrown vegetables.